MarkowskiRafal/MarkowskiRafal/README.md

 #### Cinema booking system: | [Repository](https://github.com/MarkowskiRafal/Cinema-booking-system) | Run here: https://kinoteatr-app.herokuapp.com

-This application is written in Java using Spring Bot, Hibernate and Thymeleaf that is used to book seats in a cinema.
+Cinema booking system is written in Java using Spring Boot, Hibernate and Thymeleaf.
+This project aimed to broaden the knowledge of programming and the use of my knowledge in practice.
+The main goal was to create a modern application that is functional and fault-tolerant.
+This application is used to book seats in a cinema.
 Users can browse the repertoire, select a day and time, and then reserve seats.
-The seats are divided into already reserved and free seats.
+The seats are divided into already reserved and unreserved.
 All data is stored in the database.
 Users can register and log into the system.
 Administrator is able to do CRUD operations on movies and screening times.
+The app was tested on mobile devices.

 #### Tournament management: [Repository](https://github.com/MarkowskiRafal/Tournament-management)